 Electrified Transportation

-Salt Lake City Green is committed to a cleaner, healthier future for our residents.
+Salt Lake City is committed to a cleaner, healthier future for our residents.
 Our Climate Positive 2040 goal of Clean Transportation requires swift electric vehicle (EV) adoption throughout the region.
-Our Electrified Transportation Roadmap supports this goal by highlighting current EV activities in our region as well as opportunities to support EV adoption for local governments.
+Check out the Community Electrified Transportation Study (completed in 2025) for a summary of existing conditions and current activities in this sector, as well as identification of gaps and opportunities for the next phase of action.

 In 2021, Salt Lake City adopted its own Electrified Transportation Resolution which includes goals to expand electric vehicles for its internal fleet, advance charging infrastructure in the community, and to work with external partners to electrify public transit and smart mobility platforms such as rideshare and car share.
 See blog post.